weirui88888/monitor-event-emitter/README.md

 eventsBus.countOfAllHandlers // 3
 ```

+## Config

+- `maxEvents | number`
+  - The maximum number of events that can be registered, the default is unlimited registration
+- `maxHandlers | number`
+  - The maximum number of event handler functions that can be registered, the default is unlimited registration
+- `scope | string`
+  - The **scope** of the event center is for the convenience of distinguishing events under different business logic.
+After setting, any log of the console will be named after it, mainly for the convenience of identifying and distinguishing the events under different modules
+- `debug | boolean`
+  - Controls whether real-time logs can be seen in the console.
+The default value is `false`, which needs to be set to `true` to see it.
+In general, it needs to be configured according to the environment variable `process.env.production`
+- `mode | 'cool' or 'default'`
+  - The representation of the console log.
+At the beginning of the design of this library, in order to facilitate the implementation of logic, the event center structure is implemented with `map`.
+But later found that it doesn't look very intuitive and beautiful in the console, so the `mode` configuration item was added.
+The options are `default` and `cool`, `default` means to use the default `map` structure for display, `cool` will be converted to **console table** `array` structure for display.
+Now the default is `cool` mode, which is more intuitive and clear

 ## TODO

-- [ ] Real-time log printing can be supported by enabling debug mode (currently, only viewing and executing snapshots by calling `eventsBus.watch()` is supported)
+- [x] Real-time log printing can be supported by enabling debug mode
 - [x] Add maximum number of event handlers
-- [ ] Beautify console log information
+- [x] Beautify console log information
-- [ ] Support log simple mode（At present, the data type in it is implemented by map, which is very convenient to write, but may not be very comfortable to read）
+- [x] Support log simple mode（At present, the data type in it is implemented by map, which is very convenient to write, but may not be very comfortable to read）
+- [ ] Improve unit testing
+- [ ] Add console log rendering and explain its meaning

 ## Contributing